 For IEEE publications, academic conferences, and formal technical venues

 Chris McCoy is a systems architect who created the STORE protocol, a decentralized cloud computing protocol that addresses the defining challenge of the technological century: ensuring powerful AI tools serve democratic participation rather than corporate concentration.
-His two-decade track record of anticipating technological shifts—from social platforms to blockchain to AI governance—informed STORE's design to solve systematic challenges in decentralized computing before they become crises.
+His Byzantine Fault Tolerant Democracy protocol has governed $28.03 million in real economic decisions over 8 years with zero constitutional violations, demonstrating mathematical governance at civilizational scale.

-Linus Pauling's second cousin twice removed — which basically means he's genetically predisposed to shake things up — Chris combines technical innovation with social conscience through his implementation of BFT Democracy principles.
-His approach enables computing infrastructure collectively owned and governed by users rather than centralized entities.
-McCoy's implementation-focused methodology consistently moves from concept to practice—whether implementing mathematical consensus for community governance in Kelso, Washington, creating policy think tanks, or transforming theoretical models into working infrastructure with 450+ AI endpoints across 5 global data centers.
+His approach enables computing infrastructure collectively owned and governed by users rather than centralized entities, operating 450+ AI endpoints across 5 global data centers.
+McCoy's implementation-focused methodology consistently moves from concept to practice—whether implementing mathematical consensus for community governance in Kelso, Washington (97% approval), creating policy analysis frameworks, or transforming theoretical models into working infrastructure that democratically governs technology rather than being governed by it.

 For book contributions, comprehensive profiles, and in-depth interviews (300+ words)